suus-stack/PCA/README.md

 - Test to determine if school size significantly changes the killing proportion.
 - Test to determine if environmental changes significantly influence the school density.
 - Test to determine if environmental changes significantly influence the killing rate.
-- Test to determine if the different Boid-flocking rules significantly influence the killing rate.
+- Test to determine if the different boid-flocking rules significantly influence the killing rate.

 This cannot be run separately because it needs the data collected in visualisation.py.